NoMadJustSane/Hello-world/README.md

 Practice
 This is Nomad.

-I'm recently started to code.
+I recently started to code.